critterandguitari/Organelle_Manual/manual.md

 To engage one of these options, follow the same procedure as loading a patch: select the desired option by turning the Selector and then press down on the top of the Selector.

 -   `Eject` safely unmounts an attached USB drive.
-The display will     notify you when it is safe to unplug the USB drive. -   `Reload` rescans the `Patches` folder of the attached USB drive and     then refreshes Organelle's patches menu.
+The display will     notify you when it is safe to unplug the USB drive.
+-   `Reload` rescans the `Patches` folder of the attached USB drive and     then refreshes Organelle's patches menu.
 (This also unloads the     current patch so note that all sound will stop until you load     another patch.)
 Any time that you connect a USB drive to Organelle     while the unit is already powered up, you should run this function.
-Once the reload process has completed, you will be left in the     patches menu in order to load an available patch. -   `Info` displays the *system information screen*, which presents four     pieces of information.
+Once the reload process has completed, you will be left in the     patches menu in order to load an available patch.
+-   `Info` displays the *system information screen*, which presents four     pieces of information.
 (To exit this screen, turn the Selector left     or right.)

 ![](Ch3%20-%205%20system%20info%20screen.png)

--   `Version` represents the version number of Organelle's operating     system.     -   `MIDI` will list any recognized MIDI controllers that are         connected.
-When no controllers are connected, nothing will be         shown.     -   `USB drive` presents the ID number of the attached USB drive.
-When no drive is connected, nothing will be shown.     -   `CPU` reports the current usage that the microcomputer's CPU is         experiencing.
-This value is regularly updated. -   `Shutdown` safely prepares Organelle to be powered off.
+-   `Version` represents the version number of Organelle's operating     system.
+	-   `MIDI` will list any recognized MIDI controllers that are         connected.
+When no controllers are connected, nothing will be         shown.
+	-   `USB drive` presents the ID number of the attached USB drive.
+When no drive is connected, nothing will be shown.
+	-   `CPU` reports the current usage that the microcomputer's CPU is         experiencing.
+This value is regularly updated.
+-   `Shutdown` safely prepares Organelle to be powered off.
 The display     will notify you when it is safe to unplug the power supply from the     unit.
-(Once the unit has been shut down, you must remove and     reconnect power to start using it again.)\ -   `MIDI Channel` sets the default channel for outgoing MIDI messages     and the expected channel for incoming MIDI messages.
+(Once the unit has been shut down, you must remove and     reconnect power to start using it again.)\
+-   `MIDI Channel` sets the default channel for outgoing MIDI messages     and the expected channel for incoming MIDI messages.
 (After     selecting this option and pressing down the Selector encoder,     another screen allows the setting of the `MIDI Channel` with the     Selector.
-Pressing the Selector again returns to the system menu.) -   `Save` stores the current parameter settings with the open patch,     essentially printing the values that have been set with the knobs.
+Pressing the Selector again returns to the system menu.)
+-   `Save` stores the current parameter settings with the open patch,     essentially printing the values that have been set with the knobs.
 Whenever this patch is reloaded, all of your previous parameters     will be recalled regardless of the current knob positions.
-Once a     knob is moved, however, its physical position will regain control. -   `Save New` duplicates the current patch and all of its associated     files into a new patch folder and then loads that patch.
-The new     patch also stores the parameter values of the knobs, just as the     `Save` function does.\     The new patch takes the name of the original patch and adds an     incremented number.
+Once a     knob is moved, however, its physical position will regain control.
+-   `Save New` duplicates the current patch and all of its associated files into a new patch folder and then loads that patch.
+The new patch also stores the parameter values of the knobs, just as the `Save` function does.
+The new patch takes the name of the original patch and adds an incremented number.
 So triggering `Save New` while a patch named `Basic Poly` is loaded would create (and load) `Basic Poly 2`.
-And     selecting `Save New` again with either `Basic Poly` or     `Basic Poly 2` loaded would spawn `Basic Poly 3`. -   *Custom scripts* can also appear at the end of this menu.
+And selecting `Save New` again with either `Basic Poly` or `Basic Poly 2` loaded would spawn `Basic Poly 3`.
+-   *Custom scripts* can also appear at the end of this menu.

 #### Patch Information Screen